Randium: A minimal model of universal viscous liquid dynamics

 What is the origin of dynamic heterogeneity in Randium?
-To answer this, imagine a low-temperature configuration where particle neighbours have favorable energies.
-When two particles swap, each of them will gain three new neighbours that likely have unfavorable energies.
-Thus, it is most likely that particles will swap back.
-However, in rare events, the initial swap may facilitate nearby swaps, allowing particles to find four new neighbours with a favorable pair energy.
-This will involve the rearrangement of a region of particles, creating an area of mobility.
-This area of mobility may facilitate dynamics in nearby areas since particles in that area now have new possibilities of meeting new neighbours with possible favorable neighbours.
-This is likely similar to what happens in a molecular liquid, where local rearrangements of molecules can trigger cascades of cooperative motion, leading to regions of high mobility embedded in an otherwise rigid structure.
+To answer this question, consider a low-temperature configuration with favorable nearest-neighbor interactions.
+When two particles swap, each of them retains one neighbor but gains three new ones, whose interaction energies are drawn from the $P(I_{uv})$ distribution and are therefore likely to be unfavorable at the given temperature.
+Thus, particles tend to swap back -- the particles are \emph{trapped} \cite{Dyre1987, Bouchaud1992, Dyre1995, Monthus1996}.
+However, in rare events, the initial swap may facilitate nearby swaps, allowing particles to find new neighbours with favorable pair energies (escaping the trap).
+This will involve the rearrangement of a region of particles, creating an region of enhanced mobility.
+This mobile region may facilitate dynamics in nearby regions since particles in that region now have new possibilities of meeting new neighbours with potentially favorable neighbours.
+This is similar to what happens in a molecular liquid, where local rearrangements of molecules can trigger cascades of cooperative motion, leading to regions of high mobility embedded in an otherwise rigid structure.